Reginald Dyer: Subsequent events

 The day after the massacre Dyer continued along confrontational lines, even though the city was quiet.
 He met with a delegation of Amritsar citizens to whom he directed the following speech, without having received their petitions or heard from them.
 Made to the delegation in Urdu, the English translation of a segment of Dyer's statement is shown below, as given in Collett's The Butcher of Amritsar:

 You people know well that I am a soldier and a military man.
 Do you want war or peace?
 If you wish for a war, the Government is prepared for it, and if you want peace, then obey my orders and open all your shops; else I will shoot.
 For me the battlefield of France or Amritsar is the same.

 Dyer devised what even one of his generally supportive superiors, O'Dwyer, described as an "irregular and improper" retaliation for the attack on Marcella Sherwood, designed, it seemed, to fall indiscriminately and humiliatingly on the local population.
 On the street where the assault occurred, Kucha Kurrichhan, Dyer ordered daytime pickets placed at either end.
 Anyone wishing to proceed into the street between 6 am and 8 pm was made to crawl the 200 yd on all fours, lying flat on their bellies.
 When questioned at the Hunter inquiry about this, Dyer explained his motivation:

 Some Indians crawl face downwards in front of their gods.
 I wanted them to know that a British woman is as sacred as a Hindu god and therefore, they have to crawl in front of her too.

 There was a curfew in effect from 8 pm, so the order effectively closed the street for the full 24 hours.
 The houses and shops had no back doors, so the inhabitants could not go out without climbing down from their roofs.
 No deliveries or services were available to those effectively locked in, so no food or other supplies could be replenished, any sick or injured had no medical attendance, and normal rubbish and latrine sanitary services were absent.
 The trapped inhabitants included some of the individuals responsible for rescuing and attending to Sherwood, the assault victim.
 This order was in effect from 19 April until 25, or possibly, 26 April 1919.
 In addition, Dyer had flogging triangles erected in the street; on these, youths arrested for the assault, some of whom were not subsequently convicted, were publicly flogged in view of the residents.

+Days after ordering troops to fire on unarmed civilians at Jallianwala Bagh, Dyer was invited to the Golden Temple and honored with a robe-of-honour (sirpao or siropa) and a kirpan by the shrine's management.
+At this time, the temple management was controlled by hereditary priests and Colonial British Raj-backed managers.